-Voodoo Knowledge:
+Voodoo Knowledge

 In a nutshell, voodoo is a very complex and controversial religion, with roots deep into Africa.
-However, whenever you hear the word, voodoo, you think of places like the Caribbean, most especially Haiti, or Louisiana in the United States, or Africa.
-There is a simple explanation to that, remember the slave trades, well, you should know that they brought them over from Africa to an island call Hispaniola, and they settled there.
-Although, their owners which were French and Spanish colonies forced them to convert and practice Roman Catholicism, they continued secretly to conduct their ceremonies among themselves, as the years went by they passed it on to their children.
+However, whenever you hear the word, voodoo, you think of places like the Caribbean most especially Haiti, Louisiana in the United States, or Africa.
+There is a simple explanation for that.
+Remember the slave trades?
+Well, you should know that bad people slave traded Africans respectively to French colonies throughout Africa and the West Indies, Spaniard colonies, North Americans mostly in the South, South Americans and some parts of Europe to work on plantations as yard slaves or to maintain the cleanliness of homes as house slaves.

 Have you ever seen this movie named "Voodoo" starring Corey Feldman?
 It is one of the most accurate voodoo movies out there.

-Deep in the heart of Los Angeles is a secret so sinister and so evil, that those who are witness to it will either lose themselves to its dark grasp, or lose their lives fleeing from it.
+Movie Synopsis: Deep in the heart of Los Angeles is a secret so sinister and so evil, that those who are witness to it will either lose themselves to its dark grasp, or lose their lives fleeing from it.

-The Skeleton Key
+"The Skeleton Key (2005)"

 "The Skeleton Key" starring Kate Hudson in 2005 is also an accurate portrayal of voodoo and hoodoo practices.

-A hospice nurse working at a spooky New Orleans plantation home finds herself entangled in a mystery involving the house's dark past.
+Movie Synopsis: A hospice nurse working at a spooky New Orleans plantation home finds herself entangled in a mystery involving the house's dark past.

-The Serpent and the Rainbow
+"The Serpent and the Rainbow (1998)"

 * Required fields